mainmatter/trash-in-treasure-out/text.md

 Now, wrapping a struct in and of itself is not too useful.
 But we already did something very important: give the type a good name, adding semantics!
-Now, of course you'd add some doc comments describing the type some more, but already it's clear what this type is meant to represent.
+Now, of course, you'd add some doc comments describing the type some more, but already it's clear what this type is meant to represent.
 There's no way to instantiate it from outside the `types::location` module, though.
 On the one hand, that's
 great: right now there's no way to instantiate an invalid `Location`.
 However,